 We examine what if banks start with higher levels of initial wealth by raising additional capital.
-We identify four cases that generate no bankruptcy, 1 bankruptcy, 5 bankruptcies and 10 bankruptcies, and the minimum levels of initial wealth to generate an assigned number of bankruptcies are computed.
-In short, the general trend is that the larger the amount of wealth banks hold, the less likely they face the threat of going bankrupt.
-In order to achieve the "risk free system," they have to hold a substantial amount of wealth, perhaps by means of raising additional capital.
+We identify four cases that generate no bankruptcy, 1 bankruptcy, 5 bankruptcies and 10 bankruptcies, and the minimum levels of initial wealth to generate an assigned number of bankruptcy are computed.
+In short, the general trend is that the larger amount of wealth banks hold, the less likely they face the threat of going default.
+In order to achieve the "risk free system," they have to hold substantial amount of wealth, perhaps by means of raising additional capital.
 In this system, none of the banks having sufficient capital would go bankrupt, and the rescue operation as specified in the last section would not have to be implemented.
-Needless to say, this rule imposes a high cost on the participants.
+Needless to say, this rule imposes high cost to the participants.